nativejong/iSwipe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-iMenu is a quick and easy way to add food menu to your iOS app.
+iSwipe is a quick and easy way to add food menu to your iOS app.

 * Encompass over 66 Thailand cities
 * Access over 200,000 restaurants/menus